Timeline of HIV/AIDS: 1980s

 April 23 – U.S. Health and Human Services Secretary Margaret Heckler announces at a press conference that an American scientist, Robert Gallo, has discovered the "probable cause" of AIDS: the retrovirus is subsequently named human immunodeficiency virus or HIV in 1986.
 She also declares that a vaccine will be available within two years.

 June 25 – French philosopher Michel Foucault dies of AIDS in Paris.
 Following his death, AIDES was founded.

 September 6 – First performance at Theatre Rhinoceros in San Francisco of The AIDS Show which runs for two years and is the subject of a 1986 documentary film of the same name.

 December 17 – Ryan White is diagnosed with AIDS by a doctor performing a partial lung removal.
 White became infected with HIV from blood products that were administered to him on a regular basis as part of his treatment for hemophilia.
 When the public school that he attended, Western Middle School in Russiaville, Indiana, learned of his disease in 1985, there was enormous pressure from parents and faculty to bar him from school premises.
 Due to the widespread fear of AIDS and lack of medical knowledge, principal Ron Colby and the school board assented.
 His family filed a lawsuit, seeking to overturn the ban.

 The first case of HIV infection in the Philippines is reported.

-Gaëtan Dugas passes away due to AIDS-related illnesses.
+Gaëtan Dugas dies due to AIDS-related illnesses.
 He was a French-Canadian flight attendant who was falsely identified as patient 0 due to his central location and labeling as "patient O," as in the letter O, in a scientific study of 40 infected Americans from multiple U.S. cities.

 Roy Cohn is diagnosed with AIDS, but attempts to keep his condition secret while receiving experimental drug treatment.

 The first known cases appear in Ecuador.

 Social worker Caitlyn Ryan becomes the first executive director of AID Atlanta, the oldest AIDS service organization in the Southeastern US.